-VEDANTHANGAL is not on the coast and to that extent it should not have been a part of this tour.
+VEDANTHANGAL is not on the coast and therefore it should not have been a part of this tour.
 But it is not very from the coast either.
 It is only 53 Kms. from Mahabalipuram.
-We decided to visit it for its uniqueness and the birdlife that one is expected to see here.
+We decided to succumb to the temptation and visit it for its uniqueness and the bird life that one is expected to see here.

 In the year 1858 the then British collector of Chengalpattu passed an executive order establishing Vedanthangal as a ‘sanctuary’ apparently without any supporting legislation.
 In 1936 it was officially declared a ‘wildlife sanctuary’ and in 1962 it became a Reserve Forest under the Madras Forest Act.
 In 1988 the Vedanthagal Lake Bird Sanctuary came into existence under the Wildlife Protection Act, 1972.
 All through these legal tangles the farmers of this area zealously guarded the lake and it’s birds especially the visiting migratory species.
 It is on record that they even petitioned the government against the British officers hunting in the area.